dawnwages/gatsby-blog/content/blog/2021-01-01-coding-challenges.md

 title: Coding Challenges
 date: 2021-01-02T01:41:01.686Z
 description: >-
-  In rare occasions there are jobs that attempt to simulate what you'll do day to day, distilled into a few hours in an interview; and in every case I've heard they're unrealistic and ablest -- even with attempts to accommodate disabilities.
-It isn't productive to just lament that the industry wasn't made for me, thankfully I've built a great career for myself, but occasionally I enter the fray.
-Here's a list of my most notable exercises:
+  In rare occasions, there are jobs that attempt to simulate what you'll do day to day, distilled into a few hours in an interview; and in every case I've heard they're unrealistic and ablest -- even with attempts to accommodate for disabilities.
 featuredpost: true
 featuredimage: >-
   /content/assets/288578cb-4d22-4c32-bb6e-6b0a27a28db9_kevin-ku-w7zyugynprq-unsplash.jpg